K1zum1/AstroWind/README.md

-# Stellar Accretion Disk Winds Model
+# AstroWind: Disk Wind Simulator

 This program simulates aspects of stellar accretion disk winds.
 Key computations involve detailed analyses of mass-loss rates, wind velocities (both azimuthal and poloidal components), and the cylindrical radius on a 3D Cartesian grid.